Xiaomeng Ju

 May 2015 – Aug 2015 Dearborn, MI, US

-• Developed a two-way survival model to predict the renewal rate of car lease contracts, which took into account the seasonal effect, lifetime effect, and time-varying covariates.
+• Developed a two-way survival model to predict the renewal rate of car lease contracts, modeling the seasonal effect, lifetime effect, and time-varying covariates.

 In progress

 Xiaomeng Ju, Matías Salibián-Barrera.
-RTFBoost: robust tree-based functional boosting (Expected 2022).
+RTFBoost: robust tree-based functional boosting (2025).

 Software